Weighted Clustering

 \begin{definition}[$\mathcal{P}$-Divisive] A hierarchical clustering algorithm $\mathcal{A}$ is \emph{$\mathcal{P}$-Divisive} with respect to a partitional clustering algorithm $\mathcal{P}$, if for all $(X,d)$, we have $\mathcal{A}(w[X],d) = (T,M)$, such that for all non-leaf nodes $x$ in $T$ with children $x_1$ and $x_2$, $\mathcal{P}(w[\mathcal{C}(x)],d,2) = \{\mathcal{C}(x_1), \mathcal{C}(x_2)\}$.

 \end{definition}

 We obtain bisecting $k$-means by setting $\mathcal{P}$ to $k$-means.
 Other natural choices for $\mathcal{P}$ include min-sum, and exemplar-based algorithms such as $k$-median.
-As shown in Section~\ref{functions}, many of these partitional algorithms are weight-separable.
+As shown above, many of these partitional algorithms are weight-separable.
 We show that whenever $\mathcal{P}$ is weight-separable, then $\mathcal{P}$-Divisive is weight-sensitive.
-The proof of the following theorem appears in the appendix.